 Coronary artery disease (CAD) treatment can vary from taking prescribed medicine to angioplasty (PCI) or heart bypass surgery.
-How do the doctors at National Heart Centre Singapore (NHCS) decide?
+Doctors from the Department of Cardiology at National Heart Centre Singapore (NHCS) share how treatment is decided.

 Coronary artery disease (CAD) treatment: coronary artery bypass grafting (CABG)

 coronary artery bypass grafting or CABG, is an open heart surgery.
 It is also a known treatment procedure for

 coronary artery disease (CAD).
 In this procedure, the surgeon removes a vein from the leg or chest and sews it beyond the blockage so that blood can flow through the newly grafted vessel, bypassing the clogged coronary artery.